nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Find a Person : `find`

 Displays the persons that match a given keyword.

+Format: `find KEYWORD`

-Keyword could be any of the following attributes of the person :
+-Keyword could be any of the following attributes of the person :
 - `name`
 - `address`
 - `role`
 - `github user`
 - `tags`

+-You can only run this command in the home page and not the person's detail page.

-A fuzzy search is done to display the results.
-The keyword can have minor spelling errors , and still return correct results.
-It is also case-insensitive.
+-The keyword can have minor spelling errors (~ 1 or 2 incorrect characters), provided the entire value of the attribute is entered (for example: for John Doe, Jorn Foe will work but not Jorn) and still return correct results.

-Format: `find KEYWORD`
+-For `name`, `address`, `role` and `tags`, the attribute value only needs to contain the keyword, provided the spelling is correct. e.g. `find John` will return contacts `John Doe` and `Smith John`.

+-The keyword must only be any one of the attributes of the person, and cannot be multiple attributes.

+-Find command performs an `OR` search for keywords within fields of the users. e.g. `find xyz` can return two persons, one with the tag `xyz` and one with the role `xyz`.

+-The search is also case-insensitive.  e.g. `john` will match `John`

 Example:
+- Find all the people named David: `find david`
+- Find all the people with address Clementi: `find Clementi`
 - Find all the people with role SWE: `find SWE`
 - Find all the people with tag friends: `find friends`
-- Find all the people named David: `find david`
+- Find the person with GitHub username sh4nH: `find sh4nH`

 Before the command is executed: